Clubs and Organizations!

 CSI offers numerous opportunities for students to get involved.
 With over 50 clubs and organizations there is something for every student at CSI!
 Being involved provides an excellent opportunity for students to meet new people, learn new leadership skills, and help build an impressive array of qualifications for future career opportunities.
 Involvement offers each student an opportunity to TAKE PRIDE IN CSI!

 Clubs are funded through your student activity fee!
 Every club is eligible for a budget that the membership can vote to use to cover the expenses of meetings, events and initiatives.
-Although club life is moving to a virtual world for Fall 2020, clubs are still active and new groups are forming.
-Our clubs will be providing the same experiences for students to network, learn, engage and have fun!
+Clubs provide experiences for students to network, learn, engage and have fun!
 We encourage you to find a group that shares your interests, career goals, or aspirations.
 If you don’t see a group that meets your interests or needs – then consider starting your own.

 Clubs at CSI are formed around a commonality of educational, vocational, cultural, social, religious, or political interests.
 Students who get involved in clubs are offered an opportunity to share interests and goals in a non-classroom setting.
 Clubs at CSI often serve as a center for social interaction and a forum for the expression and exploration of ideas.